DimaPhil/telegram_forwarder/README.md

 Edit the `forwarding_rules.json` file to specify your forwarding rules:

 - Use `"*"` to forward all messages from a chat
-- Or specify topic IDs to forward only specific topics
+- Specify topic IDs to forward only specific topics
+- Add `user_ids` array to filter by specific users

 **Finding Chat IDs:**
 - Forward a message from the chat to @userinfobot